 Rare cases of gynecomastia, have been reported, however, in controlled clinical trials the incidences were not greater than those seen with placebo.

 Reporting of suspected adverse reactions

-The adverse reactions in overdose cases are similar to the adverse reactions encountered in normal clinical experience (see Side Effects).
+The adverse reactions in overdose cases are similar to the adverse reactions encountered in normal clinical experience (see section 4.8).

-In the event of overdose the aim should be to remove any unabsorbed drug from the alimentary tract with the usual measures from the gastrointestinal tract, clinical monitoring, and supportive therapy should be employed.
+In the event of overdose the usual measures to remove unabsorbed material from the gastrointestinal tract, clinical monitoring and supportive therapy should be employed.

 ATC code: A02B A03

 Pharmacotherapeutic group: Drugs for peptic ulcer and gastro-oesophageal reflux disease (GORD), H2-receptor antagonists.

 In healthy volunteers, single oral doses of famotidine (5 mg to 40 mg) produced dose related inhibition of basal and pentagastrin, betazole or insulin-stimulated gastric secretion.
 In addition, pepsin levels were also reduced and there was a decrease in the volume of the basal gastric juice and the gastric juice secreted on stimulation.
 Similar inhibitory effects on gastric secretion were also noted in patients with benign gastric or duodenal ulceration.